 The first step to starting your Korean skincare routine is finding the right cleanser for your skin type.
-In this post, I am referring to water-based cleansers, aka second-step cleansers.
+In this post, I am referring to water-based cleansers, a.k.a. second-step cleansers.

 So many Korean cleansers are on the market that you can have trouble deciding which one to buy.
 I just searched for ‘cleanser’ on Yesstyle*, which came back with thousands of products.
 Wow!
-I spent many hours before I decided which cleanser to order, and even then, I still second-guessed my choice!

 When searching for the best Korean cleansers, you need to consider the ingredients list, the pH of the product, and affordability.

-What Is A Water-Based Cleanser?
+What Is a Water-Based Cleanser?

 You may have heard of the Korean double-cleansing method but aren’t sure what that entails.